Ash0807/Pizza-Delivery-Website/README.md

 ---

 ## <p align="center"> How to contribute! 😎</p>
 #### <p align="center">I encourages contributions!
 Feel free to discuss any bug fixes/features in the issues section.
-And if you wish to work on this project: </p>
+If you wish to work on this project: </p>

 - If you are a beginner, then you can contribute by improving the structure of the repository.
 - Design the website for this repository with the content.